Sisters’ Dilemma: Who’s going to grandma?

 Application

-The casino never cheats (hopefully), but all the games in the casino are designed to the house’s favor by means of probability, theoretical probability in particular (we will talk about it later in the series).
-For instance, if a casino will design a 2-die tossing game just like what Isha and Ishi did, it will simply design the game to the its favor.
+The casino never cheats (hopefully), but all the games in the casino are mathematically designed to the house’s favor by means of theoretical probability (we will talk about it later in the series).
+For instance, if a casino will design a 2-die tossing game just like what Isha and Ishi did, it will simply design the game to its favor.
 One possible scenario would be the following:

 Casino wins if the sum of the number dots of the two dice is one of the following: 3, 6, 7, 8, and 11.